SCADA-LTS/Scada-LTS/README.md

 | ```ant test-frontend-unit``` | Launch Vue.js tests |

 ### Gradle Tasks
+To run Gradle Task you have to use gradle version  **6.8.1** or similar with **Java version 11**.
+It should also work on other versions but you have to change the targetVersion in `build.gradle` file.

 | Command | Explanation |
 | ---- | ---- |
 | ```gradle war``` | Build Scada-LTS war file |